raynikita403/Cafe_Management_System/README.md

       SweetAlert2 popups for order confirmation & error handling Spring Boot Email Integration (User Side):
-      Users can send msg to admin by using mail (Contact Us) Responsive UI with Bootstrap
+      Users can send msg to admin by using mail (Contact Us) Inactive User can send msg to the Admin and that msg will be display in Admin Page Responsive UI with Bootstrap
       Pages rendered dynamically with Thymeleaf templates